TrojanSports - COLUMN: USC and new AD Jennifer Cohen look to be a compelling mutual fit

 A year ago, six months ago even, it would have seemed unbelievable that USC would be preparing to find a new athletic director.

 Until suddenly it didn't, when Bohn abruptly resigned in mid-May a day after the Los Angeles Times had asked questions to Bohn and USC “about internal criticism of his management of the athletic department."
-The newspaper would report that the university had hired a law firm earlier this year to conduct a review of the department, and that two sources with knowledge of the situation said Bohn made inappropriate comments to female colleagues “about their dress, hair and weight” that left them uncomfortable and that similar complaints had been raised about him when he was the AD at Cincinnati previously.
+The newspaper would report that the university hired a law firm earlier this year to conduct a review of the department, and that two sources with knowledge of the situation said Bohn made inappropriate comments to female colleagues “about their dress, hair and weight” that left them uncomfortable and that similar complaints had been raised about him when he was the AD at Cincinnati previously.
+There were also complaints about Bohn missing meetings and important events, per the Times' reporting.

 "I think Mike did a lot of great things for the department, and I really had wonderful opportunities to see the department grow," Folt said.
 "And I think even in spite of what was happening here, all of college athletics is at an inflection point -- it wasn't just our inflection [point]. ...
 And in some ways Mike resigning at that moment was a moment when we were needing to look and say 'Where are we going next?'
 And so I think we were able to use all that was going well but say, 'OK, this is a whole new world now -- how are we going to get there?'"

-While Folt didn't address any of the controversy that stemmed from Bohn's rather unceremonious parting from USC, it was hard not to read into some of her comments Monday when speaking on what she prioritized in this AD search.
+While Folt didn't directly address any of the controversy that stemmed from Bohn's unceremonious parting from USC, it was hard not to see it resonate in some of her comments Monday when speaking on what she prioritized in this AD search.

 "We wanted a leader with great integrity beyond reproach, someone that would maintain our student-centric focus and our academic excellence, winning the right way, a fierce competitor," Folt said in her introduction of Cohen during the news conference inside USC's Ronald Tutor Campus Center.

-Later, off to the side with a small group of reporters, Folt reiterated those points in calling Cohen "a culture builder."
+Off to the side with a small group of reporters after the news conference, Folt further reiterated those points in calling Cohen "a culture builder."

 Cohen's name was logically connected to the job from the start, though Folt and the committee she formed to lead the search again did a notable job keeping a tight seal on all information these last three months.
 It wasn't until after USC announced Monday morning that it would hold a news conference in the afternoon that the national college football reporters all followed with reports of the Trojans hiring Cohen.